Access and participation

 The BIMM London Student Association has put forward their own goals and projects to promote new student releases, introduce networking events and run a weekly newsletter.
 Find out more.

-For any questions relating to Access and Participation – or if you’d like more information on how to apply to BIMM Institute – please contact our Admissions Team on 0344 2 646 666 or email [email protected].
+For any questions relating to Access and Participation – or if you’d like more information on how to apply to BIMM Music Institute – please contact our Enquiries Team on 01273 840 346 or email [email protected].